hshurabi/expr/README.md

 ```
 curr_notebook =  re.search('(.+).ipynb',os.path.basename(globals()['__vsc_ipynb_file__']))[1]
 ```
-Alternatively, you can directly use the name of the file you're working with.
+Alternatively, you can directly use the name of the file you're working with as a string: "test.ipynb".

 Next, use experiment class to define a new class for your experiment (run) by:
 ```